What is Calcium Chloride (ice melt)?

 Top reasons why you should consider using calcium chloride for your de-icing needs:

-- Cost Effective: calcium chloride is cost-effective, as a middle-to-low cost option compared to other ice melt products on the market
+- Cost Effective: Calcium chloride will give you great bang for your buck.
+It’s a middle-to-low cost option compared to other ice melt products on the market so even a larger scale application can be tackled without a crazy cost.

-- Fast Acting: due to its chemical makeup and exothermic properties, calcium chloride pellets use surrounding moisture (e.g. water, snow, ice) to dissolve and, through that process, create substantial heat which melts ice much faster than other ice melt products
+- Fast Acting: As we discussed in our mini science lesson earlier, its chemical makeup and exothermic properties cause it to absorb moisture from the atmosphere, and through that process create substantial heat.
+This melts ice much faster than other ice melt products on the market.

 Where to buy calcium chloride